uday-eligenti/Internship/ReadMe.txt

+Message:
+Moq.MockException :
-This Website is for fetching the file content and displaying the content in the end point.
+Expected invocation on the mock once, but was 0 times: x => x.LogWarningMessage("UpdateLeadTimeDetailsToSalesOrder: MaxLeadTimeId is null for the SalesOrderId: yourSalesOrderId")This Website is for fetching the file content and displaying the content in the end point.
 This application is developed using python with Flask web framework.
 This app has a GET Method
 The application accepts the 3 optional parameters in the URL